WILD BUCK AMERICAN RYE WHISKEY

 Up To 1 Year In A Lead-Free Decanter That Is Kept Away From Sunlight And Additional Heat Sources.

-Spirits often have the biggest bang for your buck: Just a shot of whiskey, gin, or rum is likely to give you a buzz faster than downing beer or wine.
-They also are the lightest and lowest carbohydrate drinks of the group: A standard shot of whiskey, tequila, vodka, gin, or rum has about 97 calories.
+Spirits often offer the biggest bang for your buck: Just a shot of whiskey, gin, or rum is likely to give you a buzz faster than downing beer or wine.
+They are also the lightest and lowest-carbohydrate drinks of the group: A standard shot of whiskey, tequila, vodka, gin, or rum has about 97 calories.

-Whiskey can be used as a conditioning mask to give you healthier and shinier hair.
-Quicker hair re-growth – A simple mixture of warm olive oil, one egg yolk, and one teaspoon of whiskey can promote quicker hair regrowth.
+Whiskey can be a conditioning mask to give you healthier and shinier hair.
+It can also promote quicker hair regrowth.
+A simple mixture of warm olive oil, one egg yolk, and one teaspoon of whiskey can do this.

 Alcohol can cause weight gain in four ways: it stops your body from burning fat, it’s high in kilojoules, it can make you feel hungry, and it can lead to poor food choices.

 Gin, rum, vodka, or whiskey –If you drink these with alcohol, your blood sugar may spike and then dip to dangerously low levels.
-When consumed on their own, hard liquors provide 0 grams of carbs but may lead to deficient blood sugar levels.
+When consumed independently, hard liquors provide 0 grams of carbs but may lead to deficient blood sugar levels.
 Avoid drinking them on an empty stomach or mixing them with sugary drinks.

 The best way to enjoy a higher-proof whisky like our 100-Proof Wild Buck Whiskey is with water.
-It’s how our distillers drink it, and you should never be afraid to dilute your whisky to suit your personal tastes.
+It’s how our distillers drink it; you should never be afraid to dilute your whisky to suit your tastes.
 Add room-temperature water or an ice cube, whichever you prefer – be careful not to over-dilute.

 HISTORY OF WHISKEY (WHISKY)

-Whisky or whiskey (both spellings are correct) is a type of distilled alcoholic beverage made from fermented grain mash.
+Whisky, or whiskey (both spellings are correct), is a distilled alcoholic beverage made from fermented grain mash.
 Various grains (which may be malted) are used for different varieties, including barley, corn, rye, and wheat.
-Whisky is typically aged in wooden casks, which are often old sherry casks or may also be made of charred white oak. (credit: Wikipedia)
+Whisky is typically aged in wooden casks, often old sherry casks, or may also be made of charred white oak. (credit: Wikipedia)

-At NJoy Spirits Distillery, we chose Rye with which to distill our Whiskey.
-Our Rye is 100% grown in Florida, 30% on our ranch, and 70% from a few other Florida farms.
+At NJoy Spirits Distillery, we chose rye to distill our whiskey.
+Our rye is 100% grown in Florida, 30% on our ranch, and 70% from other Florida farms.

-Whiskey making is ancient!
-Distillation was practiced by the Babylonians in Mesopotamia in the 2nd millennium BC, with perfumes and aromatics being distilled, but this is subject to uncertain and disputed interpretations of the evidence.
+Whiskey-making is ancient!
+Distillation was practiced by the Babylonians in Mesopotamia in the 2nd millennium BC, beginning with the distillation of perfumes and aromatics.
+However, this is subject to uncertain and disputed interpretations of the evidence.

-The earliest certain chemical distillations were by Greeks in Alexandria in the 1st century AD, but these were not distillations of alcohol.
-The medieval Arabs adopted the distillation technique of the Alexandrian Greeks, and written records in Arabic begin in the 9th century, but again these were not distillations of alcohol.
+The earliest chemical distillations were by Greeks in Alexandria in the 1st century AD, but these were not distillations of alcohol.
+The medieval Arabs adopted the distillation technique of the Alexandrian Greeks, and written records in Arabic began in the 9th century, but again, these were not distillations of alcohol.
 Distilling technology passed from the medieval Arabs to the medieval Latins, with the earliest records in Latin in the early 12th century.

 The earliest records of alcohol distillation are in Italy in the 13th century, where alcohol was distilled from wine.
-An early description of the technique was given by Ramon Llull (1232–1315).
-Its use spread through medieval monasteries, largely for medicinal purposes, such as the treatment of colic and smallpox.
+Ramon Llull (1232–1315) described the technique early.
+Its use spread through medieval monasteries, mainly for medicinal purposes, such as the treatment of colic and smallpox.
 (Some think a shot of fine whiskey can help cure a common cold!)

 The art of distillation spread to Ireland and Scotland no later than the 15th century, as did the common European practice of distilling “aqua vitae,” spirit alcohol, primarily for medicinal purposes.
-The practice of medicinal distillation eventually passed from a monastic setting to the secular via professional medical practitioners of the time, The Guild of Barber-Surgeons.
+Medicinal distillation eventually passed from a monastic setting to the secular via professional medical practitioners of the time, The Guild of Barber-Surgeons.

 The earliest mention of whisky in Ireland comes from the seventeenth-century Annals of Clonmacnoise, which attributes the death of a chieftain in 1405 to “taking a surfeit of aqua vitae” at Christmas.
-In Scotland, the first evidence of whisky production comes from an entry in the Exchequer Rolls for 1494 where malt is sent “To Friar John Cor, by order of the king, to make aqua vitae” enough make about 500 bottles.
+In Scotland, the first evidence of whisky production comes from an entry in the Exchequer Rolls for 1494, where malt is sent “To Friar John Cor, by order of the king, to make aqua vitae,” enough to make about 500 bottles.

 By the 1880s, the French brandy industry was devastated by the phylloxera pest that ruined much of the grape crop; as a result, whisky became the primary liquor in many markets.

 During the Prohibition era in the United States, lasting from 1920 to 1933, all alcohol sales were banned.
 The federal government made an exemption for whisky prescribed by a doctor and sold through licensed pharmacies.
-During this time, the Walgreens pharmacy chain grew from 20 retail stores to almost 400.
+The Walgreens pharmacy chain grew from 20 retail stores to almost 400.
 (Whiskey Sales drove the growth of our Walgreens!)

 DISTILLATION